THE SOURDOUGH SCHOOL

 8. Prior to the workshop or course we will email you information on the syllabus, timetable, directions and course requirements (and information of local accommodation options for the course if requested).
 However, we are not responsible for your travel arrangement or accommodation, and this is not included in the course fees.
 You agree to read this information before the course begins.

-9. Often our students/clients discuss personal details therefore we prohibit you from filming or otherwise recording any of our workshops or courses.
+9. Often our students/clients discuss personal details in the forum of in class we therefore we prohibit you from filming or otherwise recording any of our workshops or courses or of the websites.
 All tutorials and social media live streams will be made available as videos on the online ‘Sourdough Club’ pages.

 10. Our workshops and courses entitle you to membership of the ‘Sourdough Club’ for a period of 12 months.
 You can subscribe to the ‘Sourdough Club’ for an additional period for an additional fee details of which are available at https://thesourdoughclub.com/.